Flicka 20: Production

 The design was originally sold in the form of plans for amateur construction, with more than 200 sets of plans sold.
-Bingham, the designer, commenced the construction of a plug for a hull of his own, but was compelled to sell it before it was completed to Nor'Star Fiberglass Yachts in California United States, who put the boat into production.
+Bruce Bingham, the designer, commenced the construction of a plug for a hull of his own, but was compelled to sell it before it was completed to Nor'Star Fiberglass Yachts in California United States, who put the boat into production.
 Nor'Star produced kits for owner completion and also ready-to-sail boats, built under contract by Westerly Marine of Santa Ana, California.
 In 1977, Nor'Star ended production and the molds and tooling were purchased by Pacific Seacraft of Washington, North Carolina, which produced the design until 1998.

 During the period the boat was produced a wide range of materials were used and the boats can vary widely.

 Design

-The Flicka 20 is based upon the general design of early Newport, Rhode Island lobster boats that were sailed upon Block Island Sound in the mid-19th century.
+It is based upon the general design of early Newport, Rhode Island lobster boats that were sailed upon Block Island Sound in the mid-1800s.

 Bingham saw some of these on a river near Wickford, Rhode Island in the 1950s and made sketches of them.
 The boat design was featured in a six-part article in Rudder magazine starting in September 1972.
 The boat was proposed for building in ferro-cement construction at that time, but later changed to fiberglass, although wooden examples with caravel planking were also built.

-The design is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a cutter rig with a bowsprit, a slightly spooned plumb stem, an over-vertical transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
-It was sold as a gaff-rig or a Bermuda rig.
+The hull has a length overall of 20.00 ft and a waterline length of 18.17 ft.
+Including the bowsprit, the total length is 24.00 ft.
+The hull has a slightly spooned plumb stem, an over-vertical transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 5500 lb and carries 1720 lb of ballast.
 The design has a draft of 3.25 ft with the standard keel fitted.

+It has a cutter rig with a bowsprit.
+It was sold as a gaff-rig or a Bermuda rig.
+There are two jib sheet winches in the cockpit, bronze deck hardware and an anchor roller mounted on the bow.
+Many different sail combinations were sold, including jibs, genoas, drifters, yankees and a spinnaker.

-The boat has been fitted with a number of engines, including the Japanese Yanmar 1GM10 diesel engine of 10 hp, while some use outboard engines.
+The boat has been fitted with a number of engines, including the Yanmar 1GM10 diesel engine of 10 hp, while some use outboard engines.
 The fuel tank holds 12 u.s.gal and the fresh water tank has a capacity of 20 u.s.gal.

 Accommodation includes a forward "V"-berth a galley situated amidships, with a hinged table and an icebox.
 There is an enclosed head.
 The cabin has teak trim and a holly sole, plus standing headroom.

-There are two jib sheet winches in the cockpit, bronze deck hardware and an anchor roller mounted on the bow.
-Many different sail combinations were sold, including jibs, genoas, drifters, yankees and a spinnaker.

 The design has a PHRF racing average handicap of 288 with a high of 270 and low of 303.
 It has a hull speed of 5.71 kn.